Most often when you use the C preprocessor you do not have to invoke it

 Accept ‘$’ in identifiers.
 See Identifier characters.

-Accept universal character names in identifiers.
+Accept universal character names and extended characters in identifiers.
 This option is enabled by default for C99 (and later C standard versions) and C++.

 When preprocessing, do not shorten system header paths with canonicalization.